Correlations of sieve weights and distributions of zeros: Comparison with the alternative hypothesis

 This bound still vanishes at $\alpha = 3/2$.
-In order to approach the AH bound, and move beyond $3/2$, one needs to suppose some extra cancellation.
-As we remarked in the introduction, if for some $\eta \geqslant 1/2$ one would go as far as assuming asymptotics of the form uniform in $1 \leqslant \vert k \vert \leqslant X^{1- \eta}$, then one would resolve Conjecture \ref{Conjecture Montgomery pair corr} in the range $\alpha < \eta^{-1}$.
+In order to approach the AH bound, and move beyond $3/2$, one would need to assume some extra cancellation.
+Of course, as we remarked in the introduction, if for some $\eta \geqslant 1/2$ one goes as far as assuming asymptotics of the form uniform in $1 \leqslant \vert k \vert \leqslant X^{1- \eta}$, then one would resolve Conjecture \ref{Conjecture Montgomery pair corr} in the range $\alpha < \eta^{-1}$.
 (This follows from the mean value theorems of Goldston-Gonek \cite{GG98}, for instance, or from Goldston-Montgomery \cite{GM87}.)
-However, suppose one only assumes results on correlations that seem to be weaker than the twin-prime conjecture, namely some bounds for correlations with $\lambda_z$ that look like Proposition \ref{Proposition lambdaQ correlation} and Lemma \ref{Lemma: correlations on AP} but with stronger error terms, such as:
+However, suppose one only assumed results on the cross-correlations of $\lambda_z$ and $\Lambda$, and on the correlations of $\lambda_z$ with itself.
+Suppose we had the following:

 and